Thermal Conductivity Paper Database

 Thermal Conductivity of Suspensions of Carbon Nanotubes in Water

 An investigation on the enhancement of the thermal conductivity of water with the addition of multiwalled carbon nanotubes, (C-MWNT).
 C-MWNT occupied 0.6% of the volume in the test sample for every test repetition.
-Sodium dodecyl sulfate (SDS) was ...
+Sodium dodecyl sulfate (SDS) was used as a dispersant.
+The measurement device was a transient hot wire, which was constructed for this purpose.
+The highest these procedures could raise the ...

 Author(s): , ,